carl-mc/pspm/README.md

 ## Getting started

-the pspm package heavily builds on the igraph library which is used to handle the underlying netowrk data and allows user-friendly data manipulation.
+the pspm package heavily builds on the igraph library which is used to handle the underlying network data and allows user-friendly data manipulation.
 Since random sampling plays an important role during sampling, it is recommended to set a random seed in R and python.
 `pspm_set_seed()` achieves just that.